Arthur Drews: Berdyaev's critique

 Drews was opposed to the theology of ancient Hebraism as much as he is opposed to Christianity, and even more opposed to liberal Protestantism.
-This cannot be construed as a claim that Drews was a social anti-semite, as he was firmly opposed to social anti-semitism.
+This cannot be construed as a claim that Drews was a social antisemite, as he was firmly opposed to social antisemitism.

 Drews shared the intense belief with the German elite of the sublimity of German consciousness (in art, literature, philosophy, and science), again re-iterated in his book Das Wort Gottes.
 However, he saw religion as an expression of the unconscious World-Spirit anchored in a community tightly rooted on an ancestral territory.
 In the late 1920s and '30s, hoping to see Germany pull away from Christianity, his writings took on an even stronger German nationalist fervor left in the wake of the Nazis.